Iris Lattimore| Director - Storytelling

 After her time in Nashville, Iris decided to move back to her home state of Georgia, where she spent the next 11 years at KIPP Metro Atlanta Schools.
 During her time at KIPP, Iris was privileged to serve in a variety of capacities including 5th-8th grade math teacher, instructional coach, student support team coordinator, school testing coordinator, and assistant principal.
 While at KIPP Iris also completed the KIPP School Leadership Program where she expanded her toolkit on her equitable practices and instructional coaching.

 Iris is a lifelong learner who cares deeply about holistic learning and well-being and is also a certified trainer and yoga teacher.
 Iris works to incorporate wellness and mindfulness practices in her everyday life and spread these practices among adults and children alike and is the founder of Iris Elle Wellness, LLC.
-Iris is a member of Delta Sigma Theta Sorority, serves as the Director of Wellness for Close Ties Leadership Program, and is on the customer support team at a local yoga studio in Atlanta, GA.
+Iris is a member of Delta Sigma Theta Sorority and serves as the Director of Wellness for Close Ties Leadership Program.

 In her free time, Iris enjoys hiking, attending live music events, traveling, and learning new ways to live well.